Easy Sewing Patterns for Beginners: An Overview

 These are my top five, free easy sewing patterns!

-Theres also this pattern – for comfy Pj Pants.
-While not technically fashion if they’re bedroom items, I think last year’s trend for wearing silky PJ pants out and about makes this a worthy addition.
+There’s also this pattern – for comfy Pj Pants.
+While not technically fashion if they’re bedroom items, I think 2016’s trend for wearing silky PJ pants out and about makes this a worthy addition.
 And trousers are simple to sew, when you have the right pattern.
 I’d knock up a pair of these in a silky print and wear them with a fitted solid coloured top.
 What do you think?

-This free pattern is a very simple top, with a separate front panel.
+I LOVE By Hand London patterns.
+This free pattern from them is a very simple top, with a separate front panel.
 This eliminates any need for bust darts with gives a more fitted look.
-This is a free downloadable pattern from By Hand London, who have a few patterns available for sale on their site.
+This is a free downloadable pattern from By Hand London, who have quite a few fab patterns available for sale on their site.
 My other favourite is the Victoria Blazer.
+And the Holly Jumpsuit.

 This dress is possibly not quite as easy as it has integrated pockets, and there are no instructions either.
 It is taken from the Great British Sewing Bee, and I even have a version that I bought from Cos in the Spring.
 It’s a great dress, with an interesting shape and I think it should also be attempted in a woven fabric instead of knit, just to see how it comes out.